Skip to contents

 n

 integer.
-Maximum number of top contributing attributes to display.
-If the number of attributes exceeds `n`, the remaining are aggregated.
+Maximum number of top contributing subgroups to display.
+If the number of subgroups exceeds `n`, the remaining are aggregated.

 continuous